How to Plant and Grow Fruiting Pear Trees

 With each passing year, add an extra eighth of a pound to the amount you apply.

-You’ll be able to tell your mini-orchard isn’t getting enough fertilizer if the summertime leaves are a pale green (think inchworm-shade) or sort of yellow.
-If you spot those colors, use more fertilizer the following spring.
+You’ll be able to tell if your orchard isn’t getting enough fertilizer if the summertime leaves are a pale green (think inchworm-shade) or sort of yellow.

 You can also apply small amounts at the end of the season to mature trees if the leaves looked yellowed instead of a nice bright or deep green.